Matthewpimentel/Chess-CSharp/README.md

-# Chess Game
+# Chess C#

-Chess Game is a project developed in C# using WPF (Windows Presentation Foundation).
+Chess C# is a project developed in C# using WPF (Windows Presentation Foundation).
 It allows you to play chess against an AI opponent.

 ## Features